- What is a competitor analysis?

 How to Perform a Detailed B2B Competitor Analysis

 If you’re ready to take your business and marketing strategy up a notch, then you’ll want to consider conducting your own competitor research.
 With the right market research tools at your side, this can be a lot simpler than you may think.
 Not quite sure how to get started?
-Simply follow along with this B2B market research template:
+Simply follow along with this B2B marketing research template:

 1. Identify Your Competitors and Categorize Them